 If there’s still enough heat and pressure to spray hot stuff around, it lands on the engine or inside the hood, where it can do no harm.

-Replace the cap by screwing it on clockwise.
+- Replace the cap by screwing it clockwise.
 (If you have a safety pressure cap, push the lever down again.)